Lomzem/CSUChicoNotes/CSCI-311/311-final-cheat-sheet/311-final-cheat-sheet.typ

 - Two disjoint sets of vertices $U$ and $V$
 - For all edges ${u, v}$, $u$ and $v$ are in different vertex sets

+=== K-Colorable
+Assignment of $k$ colors to vertices so that no pair of adjacent vertices have same color

+Requires *BFS* algorithm

+Uses: scheduling, make sure no two exams overlap

 == Graph Representations

 #render("digraph {